 Generally speaking, you’ll never have to drive further than an hour maximum to the nearest place to make a stop, so you’ll definitely find this drive to be a relatively easy one.

 If planning on renting a car for this drive, you’ll find a number of options by browsing Rentalcars.com which aggregates the best deals across all major car hire companies.
+Alternatively, if you prefer to hire a campervan or RV, you’ll find a huge selection of options on Outdoorsy which is one of the best places online to hire a motorhome.

 How Far is Las Vegas to Salt Lake City?